MRColorR/money4band/README.md

 ## How to update

-Just download the new release, unzip it and copy the new files in the old folder overwriting the old files.
-Then using the runme scripts menu run the .env setup and start stack again.
+* Download the new release, unzip it and copy the new files in the old folder overwriting the old files.
+* Then using the runme scripts menu run the .env setup and start stack again.

 ## Need help or Found an issue/bug ?
 - For Info, Help and new features requesto use the [Discussion tab](https://github.com/MRColorR/money4band/discussions)